University Hospital Crosshouse

 and designated parking bays for use by patients and visitors.
 You

-may drop patients at the main entrance but please do not park there
+can drop patients at the main entrance, then please park in a

 Disabled drivers' car parking